-Making the decision to have children and then finding someone to help you take care of them are two of the most important decisions you will ever make.
-Locating the perfect nanny to care for your bundle of joy can be a challenge.
+Making the decision to have children -- and finding someone to help you take care of them -- are two of the most important decisions you'll ever make.
+And locating the perfect nanny to care for your little one can be a challenge.
 Where do you start?

 Online services act as a partner in helping you source candidates.
 While there are a variety of websites, they differ in what they offer.
 Mostly you post a job on their site and then present you with a list of applicants based on your criteria.
 Then you can contact caregivers for a fee.

-- Easy access to caregivers.
-National online sites list applicants from all over the United States, giving parents the flexibility of accessing caregivers, even if they are traveling.
+- Easy Access to Caregivers: National online sites list applicants from all over the U.S., giving parents the flexibility of accessing caregivers, even if they are traveling.
 You also have the option of searching and emailing applicants 24 hours a day.
 "Some parents want more control over their search and want to choose the candidates to interview.
 A parent who has the time and wants the control of streamlining the candidates on her own will like the flexibility an online agency offers," says Carolyn Stolov, family life expert at Care.com.

-- Affordability.
-Online services are a much less expensive option for families who can't afford a full service placement agency.
+- Affordability: Online services are a less-expensive option for families who can't afford a full service placement agency.
 Online services typically offer subscriptions from one month to one year.
 Care.com's rates start at $35 per month -- giving parents the option of only using the service as they need it.

 Now go ahead and post a job on Care.com.

-- Replacement options.
-What happens if your new nanny doesn't work out?
+- Backup Care Options: What happens if your new nanny doesn't work out?
 Many agencies will find you a replacement within the first three months.
-Stolov suggests asking the nanny agency if they provide temporary nannies to fill in if the first nanny isn't a good fit.
+Stolov suggests asking the nanny agency if they provide backup care in the form of temporary nannies to fill in if the first nanny isn't a good fit.
 Online services don't usually replace nannies for free, but with your subscription, you have the option to search and choose another one anytime.
-For example, Care.com offers a service called Backup Care to help you find a temporary or last-minute nanny.

 The Bottom Line